Sign In Register

 Safety Score1.0 / 5.0

-Logan has an average annual temperature of 60°F (16°C).
+Logan enjoys a temperate climate with an average annual temperature of 60°F (16°C).
 Winters average 40°F in January while summers reach 81°F in July.
-Annual precipitation is 17.0 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 17.0 inches (drier than the 38-inch national average).
+The area receives 17.1 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 37.
+The city sits at an elevation of 3,797 feet.

 Temperature